-On March 25, Andrea Hobgood, former secretary for Ironworkers Local 58, was sentenced in U.S. District Court for the Eastern District of Louisiana to five years of probation, and was ordered to pay $3,600 in restitution and a $100 special assessment, for embezzling funds from the New Orleans-based union.
-She previously had paid $14,039 in restitution.
-Hobgood had pleaded guilty last March after being charged in January.
+On May 26, Salvatore Mauro, former president of American Postal Workers Union Local 1236, was sentenced in U.S. District Court for the Middle District of North Carolina to three years of probation, and ordered to pay $8,831 in restitution plus a $25 assessment, for creating a false financial report on behalf of the Salisbury-based local.
+He had pleaded guilty in January shortly after being charged that month.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡